Archive for February, 2025

 Community Spotlight

-Other exciting things to come in 2025 include a a 10th Anniversary Community Spotlight Blog every month!
-We hope this blog will showcase some of the nanoscience community that have played a role in supporting Nanoscale Horizons and our journal community in general.
+We started a series of 10th Anniversary Community Spotlight Blog showcasing some of the nanoscience community that have played a role in supporting Nanoscale Horizons and our journal community in general.

 Special 10th Anniversary cover

-We will be asking you to vote on favourite Nanoscale Horizons cover art from a selection spanning a decade.
-The top 10 covers will be collated into a special 10th anniversary cover image which will be featured on the front cover of our anniversary issue.
+We asked our community to vote on favourite Nanoscale Horizons cover art from a selection spanning a decade.
+The top 10 covers have been collated into a special 10th anniversary cover image which was featured on the front cover of our anniversary issue in September!

 We believe that Nanoscale Horizons will continue to be the home of innovative, and impactful materials science research for many years to come and on behalf of the RSC team, I’d like to thank all our Editorial Board members, past and present, Advisory Board, authors and reviewers, all of whom contribute to making the journal a success.
 We are so grateful for all your work and support, and look forward to celebrating this anniversary milestone with you!